ajgupta/ajgupta.github.io/_posts/2014-06-05-How-to-embed-code-snippets-or-files-from-github.markdown

     <li>Go to <a href="https://gist.github.com/" target="_blank">Gist</a>.</li>
     <li>Put your code into the box (copy and paste).
 You can optionally add Gist Description, the language you are using and the Gist name as well.</li>
     <li>Click on create Public Gist at the bottom.</li>
     <li>On the next page you will get the code for embedding the Gist that you just created.
-Copy it and paste it whereever you want to use this Gist.</li>
+Copy it and paste it where ever you want to use this Gist.</li>
     </ol>
     <p>Example gist: <script src="https://gist.github.com/ajgupta/e92c46761fe0b0a730b0.js"></script> </p>
 	</div>